JuliaGNSS/KalmanFilters.jl/README.md

 KalmanFilters.jl has very flexible structure.
 For example you are free to choose the type of the Kalman-Filter for the time update and measurement update independently.
 If you have a linear time update, you may choose the (linear) Kalman-Filter and if the measurement update is non-linear, you can choose the Unscented-Kalman-Filter for that or vice versa.
 The distinction between the different Kalman-Filters is made by the input types:
-If the model is defined by a Matrix, the linear Kalman-Filter will be used.
+If the model is defined by a matrix, the linear Kalman-Filter will be used.
 If the model is defined by a function or a [functor](https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects) (in case you need to pass additional information), the implementation will assume, that the model is non-linear, and will, therefore, use the Unscented-Kalman-Filter.
 If you’d like to augment the noise covariance, you will have to wrap the noise covariance by the `Augment` type.

 ### Linear case